Support your favourite charity…

 Sign up and raise funds for any charity.
 If you’re not sure who to support, take a look at our list of charities.

-Flights to / from Peru, internal flights, accommodation (hotels & 3 nights camping), transfers, trekking permit, full medical support, experienced guides, support staff, water & all meals except lunch on days 3, 4, 9 & dinner on day 9.
+Flights to / from Tanzania, accommodation (hotels before & after the trek, camping equipment on the mountain - sharing tents), transfers, full medical support, experienced guides, porters, support staff, water & all meals except lunch & dinner on day 10.

 What's Not Included